ystia/yorc/doc/configuration.rst

 you need to define variables for hosts or groups.

 You should first provide the Ansible Inventory group name.
 You should then provide the list of parameters to define for this group, which can be any parameter specific to your ansible playbooks, or `behavioral inventory parameters <https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#list-of-behavioral-inventory-parameters>`_ describing how Ansible interacts with remote hosts.

-For example, for Ansible to use python3 on remote hosts, you should provide the following configuration in Yaml:
+For example, for Ansible to use python3 on remote hosts, you must define the Ansible behavioral inventory parameter ``ansible_python_interpreter`` in the Ansible inventory Yorc configuration, like below in Yaml:

 .. code-block:: YAML